ryandasher/text-based-games/README.md

 ## Combat Game

 Retype the action prompts within the time limit to successfully defend your character/attack the enemy in medieval combat.
+This is a prototype for a combat system I'd like to incorporate into some browser-based games.

 #### TODOs: